jonas1ara/73/README.md

 ## Configuration🔧

-The focus of this repository is towards C++ and a bit of C, so you can use this repository from Windows with MSVC or WSL and Mac with clang compiler but it is intended to be used on Linux, **specifically a Ubuntu-based distribution**, by the script 'Setup.sh' and the file 'tasks.json' that configures the compilation task in Visual Studio Code, no matter if it is a complete distro or a WSL, the important thing is that you have installed:
+The focus of this repository is towards C#, so you can use it from Windows, Linux, Mac, Docker or even GitHub Codespaces, but it is intended to be used on Linux, **specifically a Ubuntu-based distribution**, no matter if it is a complete distro or a WSL.
+Solutions in C (only the first problem of each topic) and C++ are also included , so to use this repository you must have installed:

+To compile C and C++ you need to install `gcc` and `g++`

 - gcc
 - g++